No quick EU path to give Ukraine profits on sanctioned Russian assets | Law-Order

 Cong did not implement Mandal commission report, says BSP chief Mayawati in Telangana

-Pakistan Election Commission orders Imran Khan's party to hold intra-party polls within 20 days
+Imran Khan’s party approaches court against election commission’s order for intra-party polls within 20 days

-Representation of SCs/STs: SC asks Centre to set up fresh delimitation commission

 India's relationship with Malaysia 'very precious': High Commissioner Reddy